 This board was super fun.
 It just had that x factor that I get from a lot, though not all, YES boards.
 The perfect combination of the PYL and 420.

 Because of the limited size options, it's not going to work for everyone but I found that the 157 worked well for me specs.
-I would also give it a go in something like a 154, given it's width.
-I think that would be really fun on this board.
-With a few more size options, it would cater to a wider range of riders.

 More Info, Current Prices and Where to Buy Online